2006 Oregon Ducks football team: Oklahoma

-Oregon 51, Arizona State 13
+Arizona State

 The Ducks scored two touchdowns in the first quarter to take an early 14–0 lead.
 Following an Arizona State field goal midway through the second quarter, Oregon scored 10 points in the final 3:46 of the first half for a 24–3 halftime lead.
 At the start of the third quarter, Jeremiah Johnson's 4-yard touchdown was quickly answered by a kickoff return for a touchdown by Terry Richardson.
 Finally in the fourth, the Ducks scored 17 unanswered points to close the game with a 48–13 margin of victory.

-Oregon 24, California 45
+California

 In their fifth game of the season, the Ducks, ranked 11th, suffered their first loss against 16th-ranked California.
 Following an interception of a Dennis Dixon pass by Brandon Hampton during the first possession of the game, the Golden Bears scored a touchdown to take an early 7–0 lead.
 California stretched its lead to 14–3 by the end of the first quarter and added two more touchdowns in the second quarter for a 28–3 lead.
 With 1:04 left in the first half, the Ducks scored their first touchdown of the game, having successfully faked a field goal attempt earlier in the drive.
 The Golden Bears scored the first 10 points of the third quarter, extending their lead to 28 points.
 Dixon threw two touchdown passes in the final 15:20 of the game, but the Golden Bears finished with a 45–24 win.
 For California, DeSean Jackson caught a touchdown pass and returned a punt for another touchdown.
 Dixon threw three interceptions in the game for Oregon, and Jonathan Stewart was held to 25 yards rushing, though he did score a touchdown.

 UCLA

 This game was one of firsts.
 It was the first win in Autzen Stadium against UCLA since 2000.
 Oregon's 20-point lead in the first quarter marked the first points UCLA had given up in the first quarter this entire season.

 Both teams held a record of 4 wins, 1 loss at the time of the game.

 In the first quarter, Oregon scored 3 touchdowns and UCLA scored one field goal.
 In the second quarter, UCLA's Justin Medlock scored a field goal, bringing UCLA's score to 6 points.
 In the third quarter, James Finley scored a touchdown for Oregon, bringing their score to 27 points.
 In the fourth quarter, UCLA'S Kahil Bell scored two touchdowns and Oregon's Matt Everson also scored a touchdown.
 The final score was 30–20, a win for Oregon.

-Throughout this season, UCLA had only allowed 50 yds defensively a game.
-In this game, Oregon ran 256 yds.
+Throughout this season, UCLA had only allowed 50 yards defensively a game.
+In this game, Oregon ran 256 yards.

-Both teams suffered 8 penalties, but Oregon gave up only 56yds in contrast to UCLA, who gave up 91yds.
+Both teams suffered 8 penalties, but Oregon gave up only 56 yards in contrast to UCLA, who gave up 91 yards.

-The leading player for Oregon was Dennis Dixon who scored two touchdowns, completed 10 of the 17 passes, and ran 144 yds.
+The leading player for Oregon was Dennis Dixon who scored two touchdowns, completed 10 of the 17 passes, and ran 144 yards.